Quant for Qual Researchers, a work in progress

 Much of my UX Research career has focused on qualitative research.
 I've also been told that quantitative research is not a prerequisite to being a UX Researcher.
 And there's truth to that.
 Allowing people to learn quantitative research along the way allows diverse voices to enter the field.

 However, the more research I do, the more I value having a mixed methods toolbox.
-And after reading Tim Harford's The Data Detective, I've become (surprisingly) excited and fascinated by the topic of statistics.
+And after reading Tim Harford's The Data Detective, I've become excited and fascinated by the topic of statistics.
+Harford's book opened my eyes to the relevance of statistics in our data-overflowed world.

 So, for the past year or so, I've embarked on a journey to hone my quant research skills, and I would love to encourage other qual researchers to do the same.
 For that reason, I'm starting a series on quant topics for researchers.